Parents and practitioners who care for children with communication difficulties or autism.

 When a user is registered as a member via our website certain Personally identifying information is required (Name, email address, Postal address, phone number etc.)

-This information is stored on a database controlled by the website developers (MiP), in order that they (MiP) can recognise members when they sign into the website and access the members area / make bookings, and so that member information can be easily accessed and maintained by Puzzle Centre staff.
+This information is stored on a database controlled by the website developers (MiP), in order that they (MiP) can recognise members when they sign into the website and access the members area / make bookings, and so that member information can be easily accessed and maintained by our staff.

 If appropriate, we might also ask you for details about your child, such as name and date of birth.